-Grab a sheet of paper and a pencil.
+Grab a sheet of paper and a pencil (or your daily planner!).
 List out your ‘scheduled’ activities, for example, work 9 am to 5 pm or drop off kids to school 8:50 am.
 Then the unscheduled activities, for example, cook dinner or help with kids’ homework.

 Now grab a new piece of paper and title it “Ideal Day” and fill out the hours.
 This exercise is for transitioning prayer from the unscheduled list to a scheduled list.
 Write in your prayer next to the time slots first.
 Then fill in your scheduled and unscheduled activities.